Science

 Implementation

-We follow the objectives of the National Curriculum and have planned our units so that there is coherent progress across the year groups; knowledge is built upon throughout the school.
+We us ethe Learning Chal;lenge curriculum as a basisfor our science curriculum and units are planned to ensure there is coherent progress across the year groups; knowledge is built upon throughout the school.
 Science is taught on a weekly basis, but cross-curricular links are made explicit to help children understand that science encompasses every aspect of our daily lives.
 For example, non-fiction science texts are used in some English writing units, in guided reading sessions and science units are linked to geography topics such as Rivers.
 Opportunities to enhance the teaching of mathematical skills are identified in each unit of learning.

 We ensure that the skills required to work and think scientifically are developed progressively throughout children’s time at the school; they can apply their knowledge of science when using equipment, conducting experiments, building arguments and explaining concepts.
 Key scientific terminology is explicitly taught, and children are encouraged to use this vocabulary and explain their thoughts clearly both orally and in written work.
 We want children to continually ask questions and be curious about their surroundings.